thought-machine/release-action/README.md

 can be added as well via the `releaseFiles` parameter.

-# Basic usage
+## Basic usage

-1) Create a file called `VERSION`, containing the semantic version e.g. `v0.2.0`.
+1) Create a file called `VERSION`, containing the semantic version e.g. `v1.2.3`.
+Versions containing a prerelease postfix will be marked as such on the projects releases page.

-2) Create a file called ChangeLog with a entry for this version.
+3) Create a file called ChangeLog with a entry for this version.
 This file doubles as a historical record of all change logs and has the following format:
 ```
 Version 0.2.0